gospackler/metre/README.md

 ## TODO

-- Transfer POC from internal project.
+- Scheduler seems to only queue every other iteration
-- Everything else
+- process function map

 ## Authors